gracemcken/BOOdle/TESTING.md

 Huawei P30 Lite | Works as expected
 Samsung A21s | Works as expected
+iPhone SE 2020 | Works as expected iPhone X | Works mostly as expected, keyboard slightly off center but functional iPhone 7 | Works as expected iPad (unsure of modal or year)| Works as expected Samsung Galaxy S20 FE | As expected
-iPhone SE 2020 | Works as expected
+OnePlus 6 | As expected
 <hr>

 ## Validator Testing